Biblio-Connect/BiblioConnect/README.md

 ## Acknowledgments

-- Inspired by Tinder and our love for books _nerd emoji_
+- Inspired by Tinder and our love for books 🤓